nvmarpita/myanimelist_ratings_analysis/README.md

 Result: R²=0.253. basically unchanged.

-Interpretation: R² moved from 0.246 to 0.253, meaning Genre added very little beyond what Type already explained.
-Mystery and Suspense both had p-values of 0.00 and positive coefficients, meaning genre content adds a real effect on Score, independent of format and length
+Interpretation: R² moved from 0.246 to 0.253, meaning Genre added very little beyond what Type already explained. `Mystery` and `Suspense` both had p-values of 0.00 and positive coefficients, meaning genre content adds a real effect on Score, independent of format and length.

-reasoned prediction: I expected Mystery and Suspense to remain significant predictors even after controlling for Type and Duration, since my earlier genre analysis showed both scoring above average independent of format
+reasoned prediction: I expected `Mystery` and `Suspense` to remain significant predictors even after controlling for Type and Duration, since my earlier genre analysis showed both scoring above average independent of format